ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ### Left Side tests

-By default `npm test` only runs the tests that have the string `left-side` in their name:
+By default `npm test` only runs the tests that have the string `left-side` in their name.
+See folder [packages/babel-parser/test/left-side](packages/babel-parser/test/left-side) for the tests that are being run:

 ```bash
 ➜  parser-left-side-crguezl git:(main) npm test